 One-Sided Time Twister

-We Have tried all these, and our player base has decided to step away from cards not tested and curated for paper magic by Wizards of the Coast.
+We have tried all these, and our player base has decided to step away from cards not tested and curated for paper magic by Wizards of the Coast.
 Some cards felt unbalanced or too wild of a concept to enjoy for their liking.

 Banned Mechanics:

 Enter the Dungeon/ Initiative (i.e., White Plume Adventurer): This mechanic is overly complex and needs text-filled tokens to explain the variety of options players have when playing these spells.
-The mechanic was hard to keep track of, confusing to pick up, and overall overly powered.
+The mechanic was hard to keep track of, confusing to pick up, and overall, overly powered.

 Banned Cards:

-Power 9 (Except Timetwister): The Power Nine are obviously powerful and iconic cards, but they are must-pick cards over any cards in a pack making the draft experience less about the strategy you build with your draft pool, but how many of the power nine can you cram into it a deck.
+Power 9 (Except Timetwister): The Power Nine are powerful and iconic cards, but they are must-pick cards over any cards in a pack making the draft experience less about the strategy you build with your draft pool, but how many of the power nine can you cram into it a deck.
 Also, the Power Nine can lead to non-game situations.
 The speed at which the power nine can put you ahead on turn one doesn't often lead to your opponents getting to play out their deck's strategies or counterplay before things get out of hand.
 Players who did not get Power in the draft are also at a disadvantage against a player who did draft power, leading to unsatisfying games.

 Moat: This card hoses agro to the point where if they can't remove Moat, they might as well concede (Not fun), or it does nothing because you are against an opponent who is playing barely any creatures anyway.